-Engage Your Student with Paradigm-Shifting,
+Engage Your Students with Paradigm-Shifting, Faith-Building Facts!

-The capstone of the book is the story of how we got the Bible in English and it’s influence upon our language.
+The capstone of the book is the story of how we got the Bible in English and its influence upon our language.

 - What were the driving ideas behind the Reformation?